 Gartner Managed File Transfer Magic Quadrant

 So, what’s happened to those represented in the Gartner Managed File Transfer Magic Quadrant of 2009?
-Below is our analysis.
+Below is our summary.

 Vendors featured on the 2009 Gartner Managed File Transfer Magic Quadrant